 I felt an enormous pull to get crafty after seeing these adorable pinwheels a couple of weeks ago.
-I knew I had to try and replicate them with nature.
+I knew I had to try and replicate my own leaf pinwheel.
+Time for a nature challenge!

 They were easier to make than I first anticipated and I’m really happy with the result but… (I hate when I have to write but) they don’t spin.
 I know, I know, a pinwheel should spin.
 It’s just that leaves can be so delicate.
 I knew that if I tried to make them spin they would fail, so I guess you could say I didn’t bother going there.

 It doesn’t really bother me that they don’t spin.
 I think they are beautiful the way they are.
-Here’s how I made them.
+Here’s how I made the leaf pinwheels.

 What you’ll need: